ManuelIrungaray/ManuelIrungaray/README.md

 -
 - I’m interested in game development with a focus on back end systems.
 - I’m currently learning Java and C++
+- University of Illinois Chicago Undergraduate
 -
-- I’m looking to collaborate on ...
-- How to reach me ...

 <!---
 ManuelIrungaray/ManuelIrungaray is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.